"People click, browse, and leave. We can't scale like this."

 Buyers need to trust what they're putting on their skin.
 If ingredient lists are vague, reviews are missing, or there's no clear return policy for sensitive-skin reactions, they hesitate at checkout.

 Rarely.
 Keep one core PDP structure.
-Localize only where it changes outcomes: currency, delivery timelines, and regulatory certifications (e.g. Halal, HSA registration).
+Localize only where it changes outcomes: currency, delivery timelines, and regulatory certifications (e.g. Halal, HSA registration in Singapore, ESMA in UAE, SFDA in Saudi Arabia).

 Critical.
 Beauty is a category where buyers rely heavily on social proof.
 Photo reviews showing real results carry more weight than star ratings alone.
 Prioritize collecting them from day one.